The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 The theme park started out as a small zoo and tour of the Tayto factory but over time has grown to include rollercoasters and thrill rides.
-It’s now one of the most visited family attractions in Ireland.
+The zoo itself is home to over 250 animals including Amur tigers, leopards, mountain lions and ring-tailed lemurs.
+You can even walk right through the Lemur Woods enclosure which is a nice break from the rides!
+It’s now one of the most visited family attractions in Ireland, regularly pulling in well over 700,000 visitors every year.

 Emerald Park is easy to get to from Dublin.
 It’s located near Ashbourne, just off the M2 motorway.
-It’s about a 25 minute drive from Dublin Airport and parking is free.
-The park is served by 2 Bus Éireann routes.
-Bus route 103 goes from Dublin City Centre and route 105 goes from Blanchardstown, both on days when the park is open.
+It’s about a 25 minute drive from Dublin Airport and parking is free, which is a rare bonus for theme parks these days!
+If you’re coming from further afield, the park is very well signposted from the main motorways.
+The park is served by two Bus Éireann routes.
+Bus route 103 goes from Dublin City Centre and route 105 goes from Blanchardstown.

 There’s a number of hotels located nearby that have great deals with Emerald Park.
-The Pillo Hotel in Ashbourne is just a 5 minute drive from the park.
+The Pillo Hotel in Ashbourne is just a 5 minute drive away and they do great deals for families staying overnight.

 Emerald Park is growing every year so there’ll be changes to this list as time goes on.
 It’s our local theme park though and we’ll no doubt be visiting often to keep it updated!